Before America fell in love with beer, hard cider was its drink of choice.

 Prohibition was lifted 13 years later but the cider business has never fully recovered—until recently.
 Sales of cider increased by more than 75 percent between November 2013 and November 2014, raking in $366.4 million according to a January report by FiveThirtyEight, the website run by statistics guru Nate Silver.
 The vast majority of those sales went to large cideries like Angry Orchard, Woodchuck, Johnny Cider, and Strongbow.
 But the guys at Hawk Knob are quick to point out their products are very different from—much more in line with tradition than—those grocery store brands.

-“What we do and what Angry Orchard does is not the same thing,” Bennet says.
+“What we do and what Angry Orchard does is not the same thing,” Bennett says.
 He says big commercial cideries use newer apple varieties like Fuji, Red Delicious, and Granny Smith for their products or, in some cases, pre-made concentrate.
 Hawk Knob uses heirloom apple breeds like Yarlington Mill and Kingston Black, varieties traditionally used for cider production.

-Bennet and Lewis also hope to convince local farmers to plant apple trees on their farms.
+Bennett and Lewis also hope to convince local farmers to plant apple trees on their farms.
 “This region of Appalachia is a perfect apple-growing region.
 We want to create a network of farmers that work with us.
-There’s plenty of opportunity,” Bennet says.
+There’s plenty of opportunity,” Bennett says.
 “We can guarantee we’ll be there every year to get them.”
 He says West Virginia should seize this opportunity to boost its agricultural output.
 With enough commitment from farmers and cider makers, the state could become a leader in the growing hard cider movement.

 Great-great-great-grandpa would be proud.